Competition Builds Better Dancers Passage

 Detailed Explanation

 The competitive environment also introduces dancers to the concept of constructive criticism in a tangible way.
 Judges' feedback, whether delivered through formal adjudication or informal observation, provides specific insights that dancers might not receive in regular class settings.
-This external evaluation helps dancers understand how their technique and artistry are perceived by professionals, allowing them to make targeted improvements.
+Also, this external evaluation helps dancers understand how their technique and artistry are perceived by professionals, allowing them to make targeted improvements.
 Additionally, watching other dancers perform under competitive pressure exposes participants to different styles, interpretations, and approaches to movement, broadening their artistic perspective.

 Step-by-Step or Concept Breakdown